LogLM: From Task-based to Instruction-based Automated Log Analysis: Methodology

 The instruction dataset in Table~\ref{tab:traing_set} serves as a paradigm for properly responding to human instructions in log analysis, which the LLM learns to emulate during instruction tuning.
 Starting with a pre-trained foundation model, the LLM gradually aligns its pre-existing knowledge with human-preferred analysis outputs by predicting the next tokens in the \textsc{Response} conditioned on an input \textsc{Instruction}.

 Denote the instruction pair by $x=($\textsc{Instruction}, \textsc{Response}$)$, where \( x \in C \) represents elements in the constructed instruction dataset \( C \).
 The parameters of the foundation model are denoted as \( \theta \), and after instruction tuning, the parameters are updated to \( \theta_c \), which represents the adapted model, LogLM.
-The goal is to maximize the logarithmic probability of predicting the next tokens (\emph{i.e.}, minimal unit of a tokenized sentence) in the \textsc{Response} conditioned on the corresponding \textsc{Instruction}.
+The goal is to maximize the log likelihood of next tokens (\emph{i.e.}, minimal unit of a tokenized sentence) in the \textsc{Response} conditioned on the corresponding \textsc{Instruction}.
 By denoting the tokens in the \textsc{Response} of $x$ as $( y_1, y_2, \ldots, y_{N_x})$, where \( N_x \) is the number of tokens in the \textsc{Response}, the training objective can be formulated as: